oceanprotocol/docs/using-ocean-market/asset-hosting.md

 ⚠️ Note
 **Please use a proper hosting solution to keep your files.**
 Systems like `Google Drive` are not specifically designed for this use case.
-They include various virus checks and rate limiters that prevent the `Provider` to download the asset once it was purchased and that will.
+They include various virus checks and rate limiters that prevent the `Provider` to download the asset once it was purchased.

-## Decentralised hosting
+## Decentralized hosting

 ### Arweave